Experienced Concert Injury attorneys in just one call

 Victims of mosh pit injuries may be able to pursue personal injury claims against event organizers or other responsible parties.

-A Goldberg & Loren lawyer can help investigate the circumstances of the incident, gather evidence, and determine whether negligence or other factors contributed to the victim’s injuries.
+A Goldberg & Loren personal injury lawyer can help investigate the circumstances of the incident, gather evidence, and determine whether negligence or other factors contributed to the victim’s injuries.

 Projectiles are another risk that concert-goers may face at live music events.
 These can include objects thrown on stage, crowd-surfers falling into the crowd, or even debris from pyrotechnic effects on stage.
 These projectiles can cause serious injuries such as concussions, lacerations, and broken bones.